stechmann/TonUINO/docs/README_EN.md

 TonUINO only functions correctly, when there is the correct (**as in matches the firmware**) set of audio messages on the SD card.
 These are stored in the folders **mp3** and **advert**.

 You can create the matching set of audio messages, using the `create_audio_messages.py` script supplied in this repo.
+The script can create english and german audio messages.
+The description down below describes *english*.

 There are two ways to do this: